 If the student is found to be impaired, he or she will be relieved of their clinical/educational responsibilities until it is determined they are fit to return to their clinical/educational responsibilities.
 Participation in a treatment or rehabilitation program does not guarantee continued enrollment and may not necessarily prevent disciplinary action for violation of any UF COM policies.
 A student must comply with all treatment recommendations resulting from a fitness for duty evaluation before he/she is permitted to return to school.
 The Associate Dean for Student Affairs will oversee the evaluation process of the student, as well as plan the return to his/her studies.
 If the student requires a FFD evaluation, a list of providers who have expertise in FFD evaluations will be provided to the student.
 The student may select from one of these providers.
 Every effort will be made to find providers from within and outside of the UF Health system to allow for reasonable choice.
 The student is responsible for the cost of an evaluation(s).
 To the extent required by law or UF regulations, UF COM shall protect the confidentiality of the evaluation and the results.
 Non-compliance with a request for a fitness for duty evaluation shall be cause for disciplinary action up to and including dismissal from medical school.
 If a student is dismissed, they have the ability to appeal the decision to the Deans Advisory Committee per the student handbook.

-Step One: Student Advisors or Faculty must report suspected students to the Office of Medical Education.
+Step One: Incidents should be reported to the Assistant or Associate Dean of Student Affairs.
 Self-referral by a student is also appropriate.
 Contact Phone: (352) 273-7971

-Step Two: The Academic Leadership from either the Office for Student Affairs or the Office of Medical Education will meet with the student to determine the next course of action.
-If it is determined that the student requires an extended medical leave of absence, the matter will be referred to the ASC.
-If the ASC approves the leave of absence, the student will be asked to have the appropriate type of evaluation (mental health, substance abuse, or physical health evaluation) done to determine a plan of treatment.
+Step Two: The Academic Leadership from either the Office for Student Affairs or the Office of Medical Education will meet with the student to determine the next course of action, which may include a medical leave of absence and/or referral to the ASC.
+The ASC must approve a leave of absence greater than 6 weeks, and may refer the student for evaluation as set out below.

-- If a student is in need of mental health evaluation he/ she will be referred for a FFD evaluation prior to rematriculating.
+- Students in need of mental health evaluation will be referred for a FFD evaluation prior to rematriculating.

-- If the student is in need of a medical evaluation, he/ she will be referred to the appropriate physician, and if deemed appropriate, will be referred for a FFD prior to rematriculating.
+- Students in need of a medical evaluation, will be referred to the appropriate physician, and if deemed appropriate, will be referred for a FFD prior to rematriculating.

 Step Three: The Associate Dean for Student Affairs will be the referring contact for the evaluations.
-The student must sign a waiver to allow the Associate Dean for Student Affairs to review the recommendations provided by the evaluators as well as an executive summary of any completed initial evaluations.
+In order for the Associate Dean for Student Affairs to be allowed to review the recommendations provided by the evaluators as well as an executive summary of any completed initial evaluations, the student will need to sign and submit a waiver to the appropriate provider.
 The individual student is responsible for any cost associated with evaluation.

-Step Four: Prior to rematriculating, a summary of the FFD evaluation will be reviewed by the Associate Dean for Student Affairs.
+Step Four: Prior to rematriculating, a summary of the FFD evaluation will be reviewed by the Academic Status Committee with input from the Associate Dean for Student Affairs.
 Any academic leaves or adjustments will be addressed as necessary with the Academic Status Committee.
+Failure to submit proper documentation may delay return to medical education.

 After evaluation, the decision options are: